CALL US FREE ON

 Kanazawa

 Following breakfast, we visit the delightful Kenroku-en garden, considered by the Japanese as one of the top three gardens in the country.
-The name Kenrokuen means the ‘garden combining six’, referring to the six attributes all gardens should include: seclusion, antiquity, spaciousness, human ingenuity, water and scenic views.
+The name Kenroku-en means the ‘garden combining six’, referring to the six attributes all gardens should include: seclusion, antiquity, spaciousness, human ingenuity, water and scenic views.
 The city is also famed for gold leaf and it is used in abundance.
 We visit a local establishment to learn about gold leaf production, and decorate our own chopsticks in gold leaf – we even have the opportunity to purchase a gold leaf ice-cream.
-We head to the Higashi Chaya area of the city with its lovely neighbourhood of beautifully-preserved geisha houses.
+We head to the Higashi Chaya area of the city with its lovely neighbourhood of beautifully-preserved geisha houses and enjoy free time to explore.
 Many have now been converted into restaurants or teahouses, although some are still open to the public.
-The afternoon is free to continue exploring Kanazawa at your own pace.
-There is a plethora of museums and local arts and crafts to explore.
-Alternatively, you have the option to join an afternoon tour which visits the Kutani Pottery and Kagayuzen Kimono Centre.
+This afternoon we visit the Kutani Pottery to witness how the skilled craftsmen create this famous style of Japanese porcelain.

 Included meals: